bogilan/javascript-weather-app/README.md

 Responsive and tested for different screen sizes, including 4K.

 # Search
 Weather App allows you to search location to get Weather data.
-You can enter both city and country name.
+You can enter both city and country name and search with Search Btn or Enter Key.

 # Current Weather Details
 Weather details of searched location, with Air Quality, at the moment of search.